dlaynes/ogsim-nodejs/README.md

 Hi, this is an Nodejs battle simulator, based on the rules of Ogame.

-This is a proof of concept, since there are faster Ogame simulators in the web.
+This is a proof of concept, since there are faster Ogame SAC simulators in the web.
 However, node.js provides a very good speed.

 Note: Currently I'm not including a GUI to enter ships and technologies, you need to edit a text file instead.